ttx89-dev/Universal-Equity-Blockchain/README.md

 - `Universal Equality Blockchain.jl` — a separate educational script with interactive commands and documentation below.

 ## Disclaimer
 Educational proof‑of‑concept only.
 Not audited.
 Do not use in production.
-Any real deployment requires robust cryptography, consensus, persistent storage, network security, and rigorous economic safety enforcement.
+Any real deployment requires robust cryptography, consensus, persistent storage and network security.

 ------------------------------
 # Universal Equality Blockchain